openspending/community.openspending.org/resources/standard/contribute.md

 ---
 layout: standard
-title: Help to make this standard
+title: Help us to make this standard
 ---

 As we proceed to refine our ideas for an international spending standard,